• Thu. Jan 8th, 2026

 IN THE VILLAGE OF TOCHNI

-The Church of Saints CONSTANTINE and HELENA is located in the elevated village of Tochni, in the district of Larnaca.
-Dedicated to the first Christian Roman Emperor, CONSTANTINE THE GREAT, and his mother HELENA, this church stands as a testament to the island’s early Christian heritage in the region.
-This church is not only a place of worship but also a significant historical landmark that reflects the evolution of Christianity in Cyprus.
+Situated within the district of Larnaca, the Church of Saints CONSTANTINE and HELENA is located in the elevated village of Tochni.
+Dedicated to the first Christian Roman Emperor, CONSTANTINE and his mother, HELENA, this church continues to stand as a testament to the island’s early Christian heritage.
+This church not only represents a place of worship but also a significant historical landmark that reflects the evolution of Christianity in Cyprus.

 The Church Of Saints Constantine & Helena In The Village Of Tochni In Larnaca Cyprus